Amber Rudd

-Rudd was born in Marylebone and studied history at the University of Edinburgh School of History, Classics and Archaeology.
+Rudd was born in Marylebone and studied History at the University of Edinburgh.
 Rudd worked as an investment banker before being elected to the House of Commons for Hastings and Rye in East Sussex in 2010, defeating incumbent Labour MP Michael Foster.
 Rudd served in the Cabinet as Secretary of State for Energy and Climate Change from 2015 to 2016 in the Cameron Government, where she worked on renewable energy resources and climate change mitigation.
 She previously served as Parliamentary Under-Secretary of State at the Department for Energy and Climate Change from 2014 to 2015.

 She was appointed Home Secretary in the May government on 13 July 2016, and given the additional role of Minister for Women and Equalities in January 2018.
 Rudd was the third female Home Secretary, the fifth woman to hold one of the Great Offices of State and the fastest-rising politician to a Great Office of State since the Second World War (before Rishi Sunak was made the chancellor of the Exchequer in 2020).
 She resigned as Home Secretary in April 2018 in connection with the Windrush deportation scandal.

 On 16 November 2018, Rudd was appointed Work and Pensions Secretary by Prime Minister Theresa May, succeeding Esther McVey.
 She was re-appointed by Boris Johnson on 24 July 2019 and succeeded Penny Mordaunt in her previous portfolio as Minister for Women and Equalities.
 On 7 September, Rudd resigned from his cabinet and resigned the Conservative whip in Parliament, to protest against Johnson's policy on Brexit and his decision to expel 21 Tory MPs.
 She announced on 30 October that she would be standing down as an MP at the next general election.

-Early life and career
+Early life and education

 Rudd was born on 1 August 1963 in Marylebone, London, the fourth child of stockbroker Tony Rudd (1924–2017) and magistrate Ethne Fitzgerald (1929–2008), daughter of Maurice Fitzgerald QC (grandson of the judge and Liberal politician John FitzGerald, Baron FitzGerald of Kilmarnock) and Christine (daughter of American émigré Augustus Maunsell Bradhurst).
 Tony Rudd and Ethne Fitzgerald were married for 56 years.
 Through her mother, Rudd is a direct descendant of King Charles II and his mistress Barbara Palmer.
 Her elder brother Roland is a public relations executive, and was a prominent Labour supporter.

-She was educated at New Hall School, Cheltenham Ladies' College, an independent school in Gloucestershire, and from 1979 to 1981 at Queen's College, London, an independent day school for girls in London, followed by Edinburgh University where she read history.
-After graduating from university, she joined J.P.
-Morgan & Co., working in both London and New York.
+She was educated at New Hall School, Cheltenham Ladies' College, a private school in Gloucestershire, and from 1979 to 1981 at Queen's College, London, a private day school for girls in London, followed by the School of History, Classics and Archaeology, University of Edinburgh where she read History.